 Whatever the issues, you may need managers and staff to put aside their normal priorities.
 And the focus must remain on the problems; no blaming should be tolerated.

 Within reason, be prepared to spend money to deliver these projects.
 But don’t overdo the scrutiny process – perhaps set aside a budget and then allow the team to spend as they see fit.

 What can’t be fixed in twelve weeks will likely require a more substantial project.
 Perhaps you need a number of system improvements, perhaps a big-bang replacement.
-Either way, your streamlining leader must define specific outcomes and cost-justify each and every project.
+Either way, your streamlining leader must define specific outcomes and justify the cost of each and every project.

-Similarly, if external vendors are involved, then a tendering process will be necessary for significant spends.
-External projects are especially inclined to go pear-shaped, so these too need to be planned, owned, and managed, with specific timetables and deliverables.
+Similarly, if external vendors are involved, then a tendering process will be necessary.
+External projects are especially inclined to fail, so these too need to be planned, owned, and managed, with specific timetables and deliverables.